 You just need to take simple action to reverse the natural process, but it can be reversed.

 Much of the science also says that even if you exercise and workout, you will still lose muscle mass each decade after 30 or 40.
 Not true.
-Many have proven that you can build lean muscle in your 30’s, 40’s, 50’s and beyond with solid workouts, and a muscle building diet.
-You have likely seen the guy in the gym who looks mid-50’s or even mid-60’s and is hard as a rock.
+Many have proven that you can build lean muscle in your 30’s, 40’s, 50’s, 60’s, and beyond with solid workouts, and a muscle building diet.
+You have likely seen the guy in the gym who looks mid-50’s or mid-60’s and is hard as a rock.
 Just takes some focus and motivation, and you will feel vigor and renewal as you progress down this road.

 Resistance Training to Build Lean Muscle

+Any resistance training will be greatly beneficial, but if you want to dive a little deeper it’s helpful to know some of the micro.
 The key is to understand required intensity, rep ranges, and rest times between sets.

 Here are the 2 Phases: